Sherlock Holmes: Consulting Detective: Reception

 The three volumes of Sherlock Holmes: Consulting Detective sold over 360,000 copies across all platforms by 1994.

 Dragon gave the TurboGrafx-CD version of Sherlock Holmes 5 out of 5 stars.
 Computer Gaming World favorably described the game's videos' production values as "low-end television production quality ... equal to an average public television production".
 The magazine recommended the game "with qualifications", calling it "a ground-breaking product with whiz-bang technology that demonstrates the full potential of multimedia", but with "limited play life" due to lack of replayability.
-In a review for Wizard, Glenn Rubenstein listed the use of live actors and the absence of slow down in the Sega CD version as strong points, but remarked that "The interactivity level is lacking", and that the Sega CD version offered nothing new to those who had played any of the game's previous versions.
-He gave it a B. In a retrospective review, Jonathan Sutyak of Allgame gave the Sega CD version a score of 2.5 out of 5 stars praising the actors and the dialogue being clear and well acted, although commenting that there is a large amount of FMV and little gameplay and felt the game "does not offer the player enough to do."
-He concluded the review writing: "Unfortunately, even if you like solving cases, Sherlock Holmes: Consulting Detective will probably bore you."
+In a review for Wizard, Glenn Rubenstein listed the use of live actors and the absence of slow down in the Sega CD version as strong points, but remarked "the interactivity level is lacking", and that the Sega CD version offered nothing new to those who had played any of the game's previous versions.
+He gave it a B. In a retrospective review, Jonathan Sutyak of Allgame gave the Sega CD version a score of 2.5 out of 5 stars praising the actors and the dialogue being clear and well acted, although commenting that there is a large amount of FMV and little gameplay and felt the game does not offer the player enough to do.
+He thought that Sherlock Holmes: Consulting Detective will probably bore those who like detective and adventure games.